Hornbill-Docs/esp-config/esp-config/automation/cloud-automation.md

 # Cloud Automation

-The Cloud Automation node can be invoked from the business process designer and is used to call either iBridge automations, HP Operations Orchestration Flows. or Microsoft Orchestrator Runbooks
+The Cloud Automation node can be invoked from the workflow designer and is used to call either iBridge automations, HP Operations Orchestration Flows. or Microsoft Orchestrator Runbooks

 ## Adding the Cloud Automation Node